Eclipse openDuT

 Getting started

-Then you may start the test environment in the virtual machine.
+Follow the setup steps.
+Then you may start the test environment in the virtual machine or in plain docker.

 - And use it in test mode